 - Describe how the shape of the long-run average cost curve affects the number of firms that an industry can sustain and the market structure in the industry

 The shape of the long-run average cost curve has implications for how many firms will compete in an industry, and whether the firms in an industry have many different sizes, or tend to be the same size.
 For example, say that one million dishwashers are sold every year at an average cost of $500 each and the long-run average cost curve for dishwashers is shown in Figure 1(a).
 In Figure 1(a), the lowest point of a firm’s LRAC curve occurs at a quantity of 10,000 produced.
-Thus, the market for dishwashers will consist of 100 different manufacturing plants of this same size.
+Thus, the market for dishwashers will consist of 100 different manufacturing plants of this same size (one million dishwashers sold divided by 10,000 produced).
 If some firms built a plant that produced 5,000 dishwashers per year or 25,000 dishwashers per year, Figure 1(a) shows that the average cost of production at such plants would be well above $500, and the firms would not be able to compete with firms that produced 10,000 dishwashers at an average cost of $500.

 A more common case is illustrated in Figure 1(b), where the LRAC curve has a flat-bottomed area of constant returns to scale.
 In this situation, any firm with a level of output between 5,000 and 20,000 will be able to produce at about the same level of average cost.
 Given that the market demand for dishwashers is one million per year, this market might have as many as 200 producers (that is, one million dishwashers divided by firms making 5,000 each) or as few as 50 producers (one million dishwashers divided by firms making 20,000 each).
 The producers in this market will range in size from firms that make 5,000 units to firms that make 20,000 units.
 But firms that produce below 5,000 units or more than 20,000 will be unable to compete, because their average costs will be too high.
 Thus, if we see an industry where almost all plants are the same size, it is likely that the long-run average cost curve has a unique bottom point as in Figure 1(a).
 However, if the long-run average cost curve has a wide flat bottom like Figure 1(b), then firms of a variety of different sizes will be able to compete with each other.